 ATX also protects against LDL cholesterol, the unhealthy kind, and prevents LDL particles from being released and building up in arteries, a process called atherosclerosis.

 Some experts think it’s a more potent antioxidant than vitamin C or E and may have dozens more benefits.

 Who may want to try ATX?
 Anyone looking to reduce inflammation, improve memory, joint health, skin condition and eye health.
 Other benefits include improved immune response, muscle performance and endurance, circulation and male fertility and reproduction.

 “ATX is unique in that it has been shown to provide antioxidant protection to individuals with high amounts of stress from free radicals, including smokers, the obese and the overweight,” says Donelan.

 Oxidative stress is thought to be related to the development of cancers, heart failure and many other diseases.
 Overweight and obese study participants who received ATX supplementation daily were shown to have oxidative stress on par with normal weight people.

 Plus, heavy smokers who received ATX supplementation showed increased antioxidant activity.
 ATX has also may reduce C-reactive protein (CRP), a marker of inflammation in the body.
 When people with rheumatoid arthritis (a condition associated with widespread inflammation) took ATX, they reported less pain.

 Look for a supplement with a toxin-free extraction process from a quality company.
-Optimal dosing is 40 milligram a day taken with or immediately prior to meals containing a little fat to ensure optimal absorption.
+Recommended dosing depends on the person's age and health, and WebMD says there isn't enough consistent information out there to suggest a range; however other sources suggest a very low dosage, 6-8 milligrams a day, which should taken with or immediately prior to meals containing a little fat to ensure optimal absorption.
 There have been no reported toxicity or side effects from ATX supplementation, but always check with your doctor before taking any supplements.